SiliconLabsSoftware/docs-matter/sld289-matter-fundamentals-interaction-model/index.md

 # The Matter Interaction Model

-The Matter Device Interaction Model (IM) defines the methods of communication between nodes, serving as the common language for node-to-node information transmission.
+The Matter Device Interaction Model (IM) defines the methods of communication between nodes, and serves as the common language for node-to-node information transmission.

 Nodes communicate with each other through interactions.
 Interactions are a sequence of transaction(s), which in turn are a sequence of actions.